Bachelor of Arts in Graphic and Interactive Design

 The requirements for admission into the undergraduate School of Communications programs are the same as those for admission to Quinnipiac University.

 Admission to the university is competitive, and applicants are expected to present a strong college prep program in high school.
-Prospective freshmen are strongly encouraged to file an application as early in the senior year as possible, and arrange to have first quarter grades sent from their high school counselor as soon as they are available.
+Prospective first-year students are strongly encouraged to file an application as early in the senior year as possible, and arrange to have first quarter grades sent from their high school counselor as soon as they are available.

 For detailed admission requirements, including required documents, please visit the Admissions page of this catalog.